The VX-4 Black Bunny

 VX-4 “Evaluators”F-4J Phantom II serial #153783

-The McDonnell Douglas F-4 Phantom is a long range supersonic interceptor/fighter-bomber and reconnaissance aircraft.
-Ol’Smokey entered service in mid-1960s as a USN carrier based fighter.
-Due to its inherent design adaptability and multi role combat potential, the Phantom soon saw service with the USAF as well as the USMC.
-The F-4 also holds the distinctive honor of being the only aircraft to be used simultaneously by the USN Blue Angels and USAF Thunderbirds demonstration squadrons.
-Over the course of its history, the F-4 was operated by a multitude of nations around the world including; Australia, Israel, Egypt, Germany, The United Kingdom, Greece, Japan, Spain, South Korea and Turkey.
+The McDonnell Douglas F-4 Phantom is a long-range supersonic interceptor/fighter bomber and reconnaissance aircraft.
+Ol’Smokey entered service in the mid-1960s as a USN carrier-based fighter.
+Due to its inherent design adaptability and multi-role combat potential, the Phantom soon saw service with the USAF and the USMC.
+The F-4 holds the distinctive honor of being the only aircraft to be used simultaneously by the USN Blue Angels and USAF Thunderbirds demonstration squadrons.
+Throughout its history, the F-4 was operated by a multitude of nations including; Australia, Israel, Egypt, Germany, The United Kingdom, Greece, Japan, Spain, South Korea and Turkey.

 F-4J Phantom #153783 Vandy 1 was perhaps one of the most easily recognizable markings of any of its kind.
 Sporting the colors of the VX-4 USN Squadron, Number 3783 was painted all black and emblazoned with the white bunny on the vertical stabilizer.

 Like the Phantom, the VX-4 was normally assigned aircraft that are characteristic of those currently deployed in the Fleet.
-Air Test and Evaluation Squadron Four, conduct evaluations and testing of air launched guided missiles, terrain clearance radar, and Dopppler Nav systems.
-Introduced to VX-4 in the early 1960’s, The F-4 served until January 1990 where it was replaced by the F-14D Super Tomcat and ultimately the F/A-18.
+Air Test and Evaluation Squadron Four, conducts evaluations and testing of air-launched guided missiles, terrain clearance radar, and Doppler Nav systems.
+Introduced to VX-4 in the early 1960’s, The F-4 served until January 1990 when it was replaced by the F-14D Super Tomcat and ultimately the F/A-18.

-During US operations in Desert Storm, Desert Shield and Southwest Asian operations, VX-4 repeatedly served a critical role in identifying fighter weapon and aircraft system deficiencies as well as delegating fixes to heighten operational success.
+During US operations in Desert Storm, Desert Shield and Southwest Asian operations, VX-4 repeatedly served a critical role in identifying fighter weapon and aircraft system deficiencies and delegating fixes to heighten operational success.
 On September 30th 1994, VX-4 was disestablished, and the squadron assets were reassigned to VX-9 Vampires.

 Leave a comment